tokio-rs/website/content/tokio/tutorial/select.md

 Now we will show how to run an asynchronous operation across multiple calls to `select!`.
-In this example, we have an MPSC channel with item type `i32`, and an asynchonous function.
+In this example, we have an MPSC channel with item type `i32`, and an asynchronous function.
 We want to run the asynchronous function until it completes or an even integer is received on the channel.

 ```rust